Comfort & Counsel

 The ground reality

+In order to learn how to overcome the addictive desire for pornography it is good to understand how our body and mind work in relation to sexual urges.
 The sexual urge is one of the strongest desires we have been created with.
 There is nothing inherently sinful about it, as some Christians tend to believe, because God had designed and blessed man and woman with it even before sin came into the world (Ge.1:28,31).
 Like everything else God has created, what makes it sinful is its misuse outside the boundaries God has set for us.
 It is also good to realise that within those boundaries (which are meant to protect us from harm) sexual relationship between a husband and wife is the most intimate and pleasurable expression of love between them.

 Man, as a 'leader' and 'initiator' in this area, has stronger sexual instints.
 The flip side of this is that he also gets excited very fast, usually through sight (and also through touch, proximity and imagination), and he needs a lot of self-control to keep himself in check!
 Women also get stirred up with sexual instincts, comparatively slowly, especially when there is an exciting romantic or emotional background to it.

 When these sexual instincts begin to come alive at the time of puberty, children are actually not psychologically ready to assume the roles of father and mother, and the years of adolescence are meant for acquiring a balanced view of this urge along with moral, social and physical boundaries.
 But what happens many times is that children look for immediate gratification (as in other areas too) and fail to learn a mature outlook on sex.
-The excessive levels of provocation that are around them push them to give in to instincts rather than understanding.
+The excessive levels of provocation that are around them push them to give in to instincts rather than to understanding.

 It looks as if the whole world is working against the idea of these teenagers learning self-control.
 Media pours out provocative material in all possible ways to stimulate and entice people into exploring and experimenting with sexual urges.
 Peer pressure comes in strongly, urging young people not to be 'odd' but to conform to the crowd.
 Fashions change fast and even good Christian girls and women are dressing up in ways that are indecent and provocative, showing off skin or shape, not realising how they are exciting some base instincts in the men and boys who see them.

 Behind all these open ways in which people get tempted is the surreptitious way of pornography that pours fuel on the burning desires in people's minds.
 Porn has something 'secretive' about it that offers 'stolen' pleasures (Pr.9:17).
 With the coming of the internet, pornography in the textual and video form is easily available all over the world.
-Links to porn sites lurk on many other popular sites, and all it takes to enter the world of porn is only a click.
+Links to porn sites lurk on many other popular sites, and all it takes to enter the world of porn is just a click.
 Once it is clicked and excitement builds up, curiosity to know 'what else is available' and the need to have more pleasure drive people deeper into that dark world.
 Then it is like quicksand, and efforts to scramble out do not usually succeed, and one gets hooked to it more and more strongly till it seems there is no escape.

 The way sexual urge works

 There are two parts to sexual pleasure, physical and mental.
 Physical pleasure is because of the touch and the ultimate climax (which is nothing but the release of a chemical 'opiate' into the blood stream ordered by the brain which gives a sudden feeling of wellbeing!).
 The mental pleasure is associated with the thoughts and imaginations concerning the sexual partner.
 This is why maximum pleasure is really available only when husband and wife are truly in love with each other and express it in the form of sexual relationship.
+More than the pleasure that comes from erotic thoughts, true love and attachment for the spouse enhance the enjoyment of the act itself.

-When a person is sexually excited by a sight, touch, thought, etc., the brain assumes that the person is beginning to get ready for a sexual relationship, and it starts to give instructions to the different parts of the body to get ready by releasing chemicals, increasing blood circulation, breathing harder, etc. What also happens is that when these things take place our ability to analyse things and make balanced decisions is diminished, because the brain has other priorities at this time!
+When a person is sexually excited by sight, touch, thought, etc., the brain assumes that the person is beginning to get ready for a sexual relationship, and it starts to give instructions to the different parts of the body to get ready by releasing chemicals, increasing blood circulation, breathing harder, etc. What also happens is that when these things take place our ability to analyse things and make balanced decisions is diminished, because the brain has other priorities at this time!
 That is why once we begin to get excited we can end up doing things we wouldn't have wanted to in the beginning.
 Sexual desire is like a fire that gets ignited very easily and spreads out of control.

 The character of porn